craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Alchemy/Alchemy Processes & Products.md

 #### Debilitation
 A dark yellow liquid that, when introduced to the bloodstream by either direct injection or ingestion, travels to the spinal column and brain to disrupt regular neurological signals to or from the body's limbs.

-Upon introduction, a creature must succeed on a DC (G + 12) Constitution Saving Throw or, for the next (G + 3) rounds or until save ends, is 'Dazed'.
+Upon introduction, a creature must succeed on a DC (G + 12) Constitution Saving Throw or, for the next (G + 3) rounds or until save ends, become 'Dazed'.
 At the end of that creature's turn, they make another Save against this effect.

 #### Blight Venom
 A dark green liquid that, when introduced to the bloodstream by direct injection, causes some white blood-cells to identify red blood-cells as threats to the bloodstream, and eventually causes the body to cease operation.